andypoon-0311/notes-azure-function-app/README.md

 The function app is connected to Azure Table Storage so that data may persist on stable storage rather than living only in memory.

-By navigating to MyFunctionProject/function_app.py you will see the first 3 helper functions to facilitate this connection to blob storage.

 ## Helpers

 **get_table_service_client** connects to the storage account using the function app's system assigned managed identity.
 In the code you may see "STORAGE_ACCOUNT" as the value for the variable **account_name**.
 "STORAGE_ACCOUNT" is just the name of the environment variable in azure that contains the name of the target storage account, just as if you were using a local .env file to store a key to a resource.
 It then proceeds to try and get the **table_client**, following that it attempts to create the table and if it already exists it does nothing.
 The return value is **table_client**.